Jim Wickwire

 Jim Wickwire (born June 8, 1940) is the first American to summit K2, the second highest mountain in the world (summit at 8,611 m).
 Wickwire is also known for surviving an overnight solo bivouac on K2 at an elevation above 27,000 ft; considered "one of the most notorious bivouacs in mountaineering history".

 Early life

 Wickwire was raised in the small town of Ephrata, Washington, by James and Dorothy Wickwire.
 He played football for Ephrata High School and Columbia Basin College in Pasco, Washington, where he was part of an unbeaten team in 1961 that was later invited to the Junior Rose Bowl.
 Wickwire chose to leave football and enroll in Gonzaga University, where he graduated law school.
 He trained and has practiced as a lawyer.

+Mount Rainier and the Willis Wall

+Wickwire made several pioneering ascents of Mount Rainier's 3600 ft foot Willis Wall in the 1960s and 1970s, which had remained unclimbed until 1961.
+His ascent in 1963, was the first up the wall's East Rib.
+In 1970, he completed the first winter ascent of the Willis Wall.
+Wickwire's other ascents of the Willis Wall occurred in 1971 and 1974.